Understanding Financial Aid Gapping

 So if you’re facing a large gap, what should you do?
 There are several options.

 First, if you’ve done your research while your student is still searching for schools, you can focus on applying to colleges that are known to be more generous and more likely to meet your full financial need.
-To find this information out, our College Free Money Finder has all the information you’ll need to find the schools more likely to offer your student merit scholarships.
+To find this information out, our College Insights has all the information you’ll need to find the schools more likely to offer your student merit scholarships.

 You can also compare schools based largely on how large the financial aid gap will be, and your student can choose to attend the cheapest one.
 Or, you can look for other ways to save money on school – if the college is close to home, your student may be able to live at home for at least a year or two to save money.